(Tsutsugamushi Disease; Mite-Borne Typhus; Tropical Typhus)

-After an incubation period of 6 to 21 days (mean 10 to 12 days), fever, chills, headache, and generalized lymphadenopathy start suddenly.
+After an incubation period of 6 to 21 days (mean 10 to 12 days), symptoms of scrub typhus start suddenly and include fever, chills, headache, and generalized lymphadenopathy.
 At onset of fever, an eschar often develops at the site of the chigger bite.
 The typical lesion of scrub typhus, common in whites but rare in Asians, begins as a red, indurated lesion about 1 cm in diameter; it eventually vesiculates, ruptures, and becomes covered with a black scab.
 Regional lymph nodes enlarge.

-Fever rises during the 1st wk, often to 40 to 40.5° C. Headache is severe and common, as is conjunctival injection.
+Fever rises during the 1st week, often to 40 to 40.5° C. Headache is severe and common, as is conjunctival injection.
 A macular rash develops on the trunk during the 5th to 8th day of fever, often extending to the arms and legs.
 It may disappear rapidly or become maculopapular and intensely colored.
-Cough is present during the 1st wk of fever, and pneumonitis may develop during the 2nd wk.
+Cough is present during the 1st week of fever, and pneumonitis may develop during the 2nd week.

-In severe cases, pulse rate increases; BP drops; and delirium, stupor, and muscular twitching develop.
+In severe cases, pulse rate increases; blood pressure drops; and delirium, stupor, and muscular twitching develop.
 Splenomegaly may be present, and interstitial myocarditis is more common than in other rickettsial diseases.
-In untreated patients, high fever may persist ≥ 2 wk, then falls gradually over several days.
-With therapy, defervescence usually begins within 36 h.
+In untreated patients, high fever may persist ≥ 2 weeks, then falls gradually over several days.
+With therapy, defervescence usually begins within 36 hours.
 Recovery is prompt and uneventful.

-Primary treatment is doxycycline 200 mg po once followed by 100 mg bid until the patient improves, has been afebrile for 48 h, and has received treatment for at least 7 days.
+Primary treatment of scrub typhus is doxycycline 200 mg orally once followed by 100 mg twice a day in adults until the patient improves, has been afebrile for 48 hours, and has received treatment for at least 7 days.

 Scrub typhus, endemic in Asia-Pacific, is transmitted by the bite of chiggers (mite larvae).